Last updated on May 16th, 2023

 1. Evaluate Your Equipment

 Let’s start with the basics.
-Your office chairs and office desks are basic equipment but are they right for you?
+Your office chairs, office desks, office drawers, and office tables are basic equipment but are they right for you?
 Many workers suffer from neck pain, lower back pain, headaches, tendonitis, and even musculoskeletal disorders (amongst others), as a direct result of using the wrong office chairs or office desks.
 A fully ergonomic office chair that provides comfort and support and the use of standing desks can have a big, positive impact on your working life and productivity.

 2. Storage, Storage, Storage